 - 1. Talk instead of acting Rather than managing the risk, talk around it in hopes that people won't notice. - 2.
 Trivialize the risk Compare the risk to rolls of toilet paper or peanut butter to let people know you really care. - 3.
 Hide behind lawyers They can help you find reasons not to talk. - 4.
 If you make a mistake, deny it Never let people know you learned from your mistakes. - 5.
-Don't speak plain English Use "techno-babble" and bury key points in mounds of detail; or simplify so completely that you leave out important information. - 6.
-Lecture Make people wait to have their questions answered until you have given them the "important" information. - 7.
-Don't let down your guard Never let people see you are human.
-When people are upset, tell them they are "irrational". - 8.
-Wait to talk until someone else does Then act defensive, Blame the media and environmental groups for anti-industry bias.
+Don't speak plain English Use "techno-babble" and bury key points in mounds of detail; or simplify so completely that you leave out important information.

-&lt;sup>185 Committee on Risk Perception and Communication, Commission on Behavioural and Social Sciences and Education, Commission on Physical Sciences, Mathematics and Resources, National Research Council.
+&lt;sup>197 Committee on Risk Perception and Communication, Commission on Behavioural and Social Sciences and Education, Commission on Physical Sciences, Mathematics and Resources, National Research Council.
 Improving Risk Communication.
 (Washington, D.C: National Academy Press, 1989), 176.
-Ibid., 145.
+Ibid..
+145.